peterhoward42/workex24/README.md

 API docs: http://127.0.0.1:8000/docs
 ```

-Point your browser to the API docs URL to try out the API.
+Point your browser to the API docs URL (a SwaggerUI) to try out the API.

 You'll find a sample CSV file at `./reference_tests/data.csv`